dpromisel/deep-learning-final-project/README.md

 python3 run.py
 Args:
-"sample": runs on sample dataset (default is full) "transformer": runs with Transformer model (default) "lstm": runs with bidirectional LSTM model
+"sample/full": runs on sample or full dataset (default is full) "lstm/transformer": runs with bidirectional LSTM model or Transformer model (default is LSTM)

 ## Introduction